Item - 2026.CC38.1

 3. City Council adopt the following tax rates, subject to the 2026 Mayor's Proposed Budget being adopted as the City's 2026 Budget, and in the event City Council amends the 2026 Mayor's Proposed Budget so as to impact the following tax rates and such amendments are not subsequently vetoed by the Mayor, City Council direct the Chief Financial Officer and Treasurer to report to City Council with any necessary adjustments to the tax rates to reflect the final budget amendments for Council's consideration:

-a.
-The tax rates set out below in Column IV, which will raise a general local municipal tax levy for 2026 of $6,174,269,194.00, inclusive of a 0.7 percent residential, new multi-residential, industrial, pipeline, farmlands and managed forest tax rate increase, and a 0.35 percent commercial and multi-residential tax rate increase; and
+a. the tax rates set out below in Column IV, which will raise a general local municipal tax levy for 2026 of $6,174,269,194.00, inclusive of a 0.7 percent residential, new multi-residential, industrial, pipeline, farmlands and managed forest tax rate increase, and a 0.35 percent commercial and multi-residential tax rate increase; and

-b.
-The additional tax rates set out below in Column V, which will raise an additional special general tax levy of $74,996,117.00 dedicated for priority transit and housing capital projects (the "City’s Building Fund levy").
+b. the additional tax rates set out below in Column V, which will raise an additional special general tax levy of $74,996,117.00 dedicated for priority transit and housing capital projects (the "City’s Building Fund levy").

 |